danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

 admin = Admin(votr, name='Dashboard', index_view=AdminView(Topics, db.session, url='/admin', endpoint='admin'))
 {% endhighlight %}

-specifically the `index_view` argument, we're telling flask admin that we want the **Topics** model to serve as the default view for our application instead of the blank home page and then we also specified that the url for the `Topic` model should be `http[s]://hostname:port/admin` instead of the default `http[s]://hostname:port/admin/topics`
+with the `index_view` argument, we're telling flask admin that we want the **Topics** model to serve as the default view for our application instead of the blank homepage you saw earlier, the url parameter changes the url for the topic model to `/admin` instead of the default which was `/admin/topics`

 Finally we're setting the `endpoint` to **admin**

 That's all!, with this information flask admin is able to build the blueprints with our models (*Internally flask admin uses introspection to get the details about the models passed to it and creates blueprints on the fly*)

-Flask admin should be protected from others whose username doesn't equal **Administrator**.
-Our username field is actually unique, so this means that we only have one admin user.
+The admin page should also be protected from users whose username doesn't equal **Administrator**.
+Our username field is actually unique, so this means that we can only have one admin user.

-If you want to add other admin users, you can add more usernames to check for in the `is_accessible` method or better still add a boolean field to your user model to determine if the user is an admin user or not.
-I'll leave you to your imagination here
+To create other admin users, you can add more usernames to check for in the `is_accessible` method or better still add a boolean field to your user model to determine if the user is an admin user or not.
+I'll leave you to your imagination here.

 <br />

 ### Protecting the polls from multiple votes
-In the last part, we talked about prevent users from voting multiple times, to do this we'll have to add a new model to track a user and the polls he has voted on, and then on every request `/api/vote` we can simply check if he's voted on that poll before and then abort the request with a custom message or allow the request like we've always done
+In the last part, we talked about adding a new feature that prevents users from voting multiple times on a poll.
+To do this we'll have to add a new model to track a user and the polls they've has voted on, and then on every request to `/api/vote` we can simply check if they voted on that poll before and then abort the request with a custom message or allow the request if they haven't.

 **Add a new model called UserPolls in votr.py**